Spending time with other people

-But our relationships affect both our physical health and mental wellbeing.
+Spending time and connecting with people is important, as our relationships affect both our physical health and mental wellbeing.

-The recently launched Silver Line helpline is a dedicated telephone service aimed primarily at tackling loneliness in older people.
+The Silver Line helpline is a dedicated telephone service aimed primarily at tackling loneliness in older people.
 It is a confidential 24 hour freephone service offering advice, information and friendship.
 The number is 0800 470 8090.

 Physical activity is important for maintaining your physical and mental wellbeing, as well as for boosting your immunity.